DFHack/dfhack/docs/Core.rst

 DFHack commands can be implemented in three ways, all of which are used in the same way:

-:builtin:   commands are implemented by the core of DFHack, and quite rare.
+:builtin:   commands are implemented by the core of DFHack.
+They manage
+            other DFhack tools, interpret commands, and control basic aspects of DF (force pause or quit).

 :plugins:   are stored in ``hack/plugins/`` and must be compiled with the
             same version of DFHack.
 They are less flexible than scripts,